See Worldwide VoD

 Mr Dirty Website Owner's response is something which you can probably imagine yourself.
 It probably involves some rather colourful language telling the BBFC where they can stick their regulations and fees.

-are present to have the filters switched on.
+children are present to have the filters switched on.
 But this just proves that it *isn't* just a matter of protecting children, what they really want is *total* control, and you don't get that with a opt in scheme.
-The plan is to censor the internet to the
+The plan is to censor the

-excuse* to ban proxy servers as well.
+*perfect excuse* to ban proxy servers as well.
 And there you have it: TOTAL INTERNET CENSORSHIP.
-You could probably still download and install a proxy server, but if you are detected using it you could be marched down to the local police station for questioning,
+You could probably still download and install a proxy server, but if you are detected using it you could be marched down to the local police

 Culture Secretary Karen Bradley threatened: